Mr Paschalis Makrogiannelis, MA, BA

 I took my bachelor degree in the National and Kapodistrian University of Athens, in the Histrory & Archaeology Department graduating with distinction.
 During my studies I completed the theses 'The sculptor Michael Tobros and the art magazine 20th Century' and 'The Late Roman houses in the north slope of Areios Pagos'.
 I continued my studies as a taught postgraduate student in Durham University completing the thesis 'Changing topography along the Gulf of Patras, from the 3rd AD century crisis until the reign of Justinian'.
 I graduated in 2014 obtaining a Master's degree with distinction.
 Since 2014 I am a full-time research postgraduate in the Department of Archaeology, Durham University.

-Changing topography & private space in Northern Peloponnese from the 3rd century AD until the 7th century AD
+Changing topography & private space in the North-Eastern Peloponnese: The Late Roman Corinthia from the 3rd Century AD until 7th century AD

-One principal aim of the thesis is to study the changing settlement patterns in both urban and rural areas.
-This will give a better idea about the economic prospects of these two regions during the examined period, and the response of the local communities to the rising challenges they faced.
-Key research topics here are the implementation of the villa system in Peloponnese, the gradual transition towards the Byzantine village, and the progressive shrinkage of the urban fabric into smaller fortified settlements.
+Towards that end, the research focuses on a large geographic area that roughly corresponds to the modern Greek region of Corinthia.
+One principal goal is to explore the way the Late Roman Corinthians understood the public and the private realms, and how they saw themselves with respect to each setting.
+For that purpose, the study will discuss the changing settlement patterns in the urban, peri-urban and rural areas.
+This will give a better idea about the economic prospects of the North-Eastern Peloponnese during the examined period, and the response of the local communities to the rising challenges they faced.
+Key research topics here will be the implementation of the villa system, the growing numbers of the Late Roman village communities, and the long-term evolution of the urban fabric.

-Another raised issue concerns the architecture and function of the Late Antique private facilities found in Northern Peloponnese.
+Another raised issue concerns the architectural design and function of the Late Roman private facilities.
 An effort is particularly made to highlight the impact of the post-3rd century AD social ethics and ideals, on the architectural design of private spaces.
-During this process, the possible public and private functions, the elaborate features, and the interposition within the urban grid will come forward, revealing a domestic environment designated to cater a great spectrum of primary and secondary needs.
+During the analysis, the possible public and private functions, the elaborate features, and the interposition within the urban grid will come forward, revealing a domestic environment designated to cater a spectrum of primary and secondary needs.

-Finally, the research also studies the private decoration programme.
+Finally, a third aim is to study the private decorative programme.
 Special focus is paid on the aesthetic and religious value of the artworks, to better understand the policies of placement and display.
-This will further raise questions concerning the symbolic and sometimes imposing character of private art which was designed to appeal to both the patron and his quests.
+A second aspect that will come forward concerns the symbolic and sometimes imposing character of private art, which was designed to appeal to both the patron and his guests.

 2017-2018 Greek Archaeological Committee of UK (£1500)